Haimanot515/Vector-Manufacturing-and-Advertizing-PLC./README.md

  it is frontend project
- i used react an dcss
+ i used react an css. on going and i will add backend logic